tlzhangchunyu/udacity_self_driving_car/README.md

    Project 1: Finding Lane Lines

-   ・Summary: Detect the lane of highway from a video.
-Used OpencV image techniques suck as Hough Transforms and

-              Canny edge detection etc.
+   ・Summary : Detect the lane of highway from a video.
+Used OpencV image techniques suck as Hough Transforms and Canny edge detection etc.
    ・Solution: Python

    Project 2: Advanced Lane Finding